boardgameio/boardgame.io/docs/documentation/events.md

 }
 ```

-Note that the event is just queued up and triggered **after** the move.
+!> Events are queued up and triggered **after** a move.
-You can still have other logic at the end of the move which will be
+Any changes you make to `G` will be applied before events are
-run before the event is triggered.
+triggered, even if the event is called first in your move function.

 ### Triggering an event from the client